xshele01/Digital-electronics-2/Labs/02-leds/Preparation.md

 # Lab 2: Control of GPIO, LED, push button
 ### Part 1: Preparation tasks

-1. Two basic ways to connect a LED to the output pin of the microcontroller:
+1. Two basic ways to connect the LED to the output pin of the microcontroller:

 ![LED connection options](Images/LED-Schematic.jpg)

-2. LED resistor values for typical red and blue LEDs can be calculated according to Ohm's law:
+2. The LED resistor values for typical red and blue LEDs can be calculated according to Ohm's law:

 ![Ohm's law](Images/resistor.svg)